mediva1/PyBer_Analysis/README.md

     > * The Urban fares start with an average of $1,800 - consistent increase to ~$2,300.

 3. **Summary**

-    > Opportunities to expand the business in rural and suburban cities, including hiring drivers

     > The Urban cities - opportunities to expand rides.